-Among the approximately 61 thousand recent Google hits on "airglow definition", too many are unfortunately misleading by trying to give too much wrong (and too little correct) information.
+Among the many recent Google hits [the number changes too much to be repeated here] on "airglow definition", too many are unfortunately misleading by trying to give too much wrong (and too little correct) information.
 Even some photos by NASA purportedly showing airglow (and the full moon) do in fact show nothing like that (except the moon), but only Rayleigh scattering from the atmosphere: the "blue sky".
-That the number of Google hits has now hit a new record (more than 200 thousand) is not necessarily a sign of more interest in the topic but possibly only a growing interest in "rare words".
-Citation needed?
-I cite the Bee Gees, "it's only words...", and J.W.
-Goethe, "mit Worten laesst sich's trefflich streiten, mit Worten ein Systhem bereiten...".
-At any rate, we should try to clarify which "Begriff muss bei dem Worte sein"...
+The proportion of "rare words" Google hits from dictionary sites has probably increased, where some are honest enough to admit they don't really know, like one site from Sweden saying "Ledsen!
+I ordlistan "airglow" inte funnit förklaringen!".

 This does not include phenomena like